-The Re-Entry Scholarship for Women (L, I, R, C)
+The Re-Entry Scholarship for Women (I,L,R,C)

-- \$15,364 pa (equivalent to the Australian Postgraduate Award) - 1 year
+- \$15,888 pa (equivalent to the Australian Postgraduate Award) - 1 year

-Applicants must be women who have been out of full-time paid professional employment for a period time and who wish to take up or resume a full-time research or coursework program of postgraduate study.
+Applicants must be women who have been out of full-time paid professional employment for a period of time and who wish to take up or resume a full-time research or coursework program of postgraduate study.
 Priority will be given to applicants wishing to update their research skills or to those who wish to gain further experience in order to return to employment in industry, business or education.
 Applicants must be able to demonstrate a well-planned career path.
-A written application and curriculum vitae should be forwarded to the Scholarships Unit, UNSW.
+A letter of application and curriculum vitae should be forwarded to the Scholarships and Student Loans Unit, UNSW.
 Applications close 31 October.

-The River Basin Management Society Ernest Jackson Memorial Research Grants (L, I, R)
+The River Basin Management Society Ernest Jackson Memorial Research Grants (I,L,R)